Tca0/project-3-findMeADoc-front-end/README.md

 - We have all agreed that during this project the communication has improved since the second project during which everyone worked in pairs.

-- Having frequent zoom calls and communicating what everyone is currently working on via slack worked out really well.
-We have used Trello for some part of the project, but most of the organisation was done by actually scheduling calls and making frequent posts in the group chat.
+- Having frequent Zoom calls and communicating what everyone is currently working on via Slack worked out really well.
+We used Trello for some parts of the project, but most of the organisation was done by actually scheduling calls and making frequent posts in the group chat.

 - We were reviewing each other's code and researching for solutions to the problems when someone from the group got stuck.
 We also shared useful/ interesting code snippets on Slack.
 These methods helped all of us to grow as developers collectively and maintained a good team spirit throughout the project.

 - I have personally felt proud of the results achieved in the `Edit Forms` component.
 This was my first time working with complex nested data structures on the frontend.
 And I was happy to manage to achieve the result by implementing functionality from scratch rather than using code found online.